 To measure CO2 concentrations older than that we use other proxies, including leaf fossils, and ocean and lake bed sediments, among others.

-The graph below can be a bit hard to read if you’re not used to seeing data presented this way.
+The graph accompanying this post can be a bit hard to read if you’re not used to seeing data presented this way.
 Essentially it shows that 50-60 million years ago we had a very warm period caused by high levels of CO2 in the atmosphere; this coincided with trees growing in the Arctic!
 We don’t know exactly what caused this very warm period; possibly massive and continuous volcano eruptions over a long period that emitted huge amounts of CO2.

 During the period of 800,000 years ago to 10,000 years ago, you can see the ups and downs in CO2 (and, correspondingly, temperature) which led to the ice ages coming and going.
 This up and down of CO2 was primarily caused by the wobble in the Earth’s axis leading to greater or lesser warming of the poles.